-Today, I’ll explain exactly how to achieve a floating person in your photo.
+Today, I’ll explain exactly how to create the effect of a floating person in your photo.

 Gear for Levitation Photography

-There are a few different ways to achieve a floating person.
-Here’s what you need.
+There are a few different ways to create the effect of a floating person.
+Here’s what you need for our tutorial.

-Always mount your camera on a tripod.
-It’s possible to do it without one but it’s not recommended.
-You’ll lose control over your shot when you place your camera on a table or something else.
+First, you’ll need a tripod to mount your camera on.
+It’s possible to do it without one, but it’s not recommended.
+It’s easy to lose control over your shot when you place it on a table or something else.

 Tell your model to wear tight-fitting clothes without busy patterns.
-This will make it easier to edit out the chair or stool in Photoshop.
+This will make editing out the chair or stool easier in Photoshop.

-OK, time for the shoot itself.
+Okay, time for the shoot itself.
 It’s actually very simple.
 You need to create two photos.
-One with your subject on a chair or stool and one with just the background or room.
+One with your subject lying on a chair or stool as if they’re floating.
+And one with just the background or room.